angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt5.md

 To navigate to the dashboard, the router needs an appropriate route.

-Import the `DashboardComponent` in the `app-routing-module.ts` file.
+Import the `DashboardComponent` in the `app-routing.module.ts` file.

 <code-example header="src/app/app-routing.module.ts (import DashboardComponent)" path="toh-pt5/src/app/app-routing.module.ts" region="import-dashboard"></code-example>